advancedresearch/observer_selection_effects/README.md

 Other curious observations indicating an exponential reference class in our universe:

 - The staggering complexity of the human brain
-- The relative early formation of earth compared to expected formed planets
+- The relative early formation of Earth compared to expected formed planets
 - Fine tuning of physical parameters

 If we could learn more about the exponential reference class, then we could make more accurate predictions